DHTMLX/docs-spreadsheet/docs/api/eventsbus_on_method.md

 ### Description

-@short: attaches a handler to an inner event of Spreadsheet
+@short: Attaches a handler to an inner event of Spreadsheet

 ### Usage